HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/usage/index.md

 # Using HCL End-user Search with OpenSearch

 Generate search results from different content sources (from WCM or Portal) using HCL End-user Search with OpenSearch.
 Users can open the result items from the result list.
-Users can also bookmark the search by copy/paste of the URL after a search is done.
+Users can also bookmark the search by copying and pasting the URL after a search is done.

 # Generating a search results set